TheLetterJ0/YGO-Scrambler/README.md

 * Let both players use different scrambles, but give each other the `P_Scrambled.cdb` files instead of the `P_ScrambledForOpponent.cdb` files, so you are building from different cardpools, but will know what your opponent's cards do when you see them.
 * Let both players use different scrambles, and give each other the `P_ScrambledForOpponent.cdb` files, so you have no idea what your opponent's cards do, just like in the anime.
 In addition to the customization options available in the GUI, you can:
-* Use a .cdb file other than the current one from Project Ignis to scramble only the cards in that database for a format with fewer cards, like Goat or Edison.
 * Edit the `scramble_flavor_text.txt` file to change the flavor texts generated for your cards that your opponent sees instead of their effects.

 ## "I Want To See Someone Play with Scrambled Cards To See What it's Like"